zxhuang97/Official-implementation-StyleMixer/README.md

 ~~~

 ### Training
-You need to specify the locations of the datasets.
+To train the model with default setting, all you need is to specify the locations of the datasets.
+You can also specify the patch size of patch attention module by `p_size`.
 ~~~
 python3 main.py --content_dir path_to_coco --style_dir path_to_wikiart
 ~~~